skid06/attendance-sync/DEPLOYMENT_DOCKER.md

 **Solution:**
 The health check runs `php artisan attendance:sync --test`.
 If failing:
 1. Check .env configuration
-2. Verify ZKTeco device is accessible
+2. Verify device is accessible
 3. Verify API endpoint is reachable
 4. Disable health check temporarily by commenting it out in docker-compose.yml